Time, Talent, Treasure, and Economics

 Students make blankets as comfort items for a population in need.
 These lessons explore economics, community resources, fundraising, and project planning.
 The students will reflect on their experience and write, illustrate, and publish individual books describing the project and sharing their knowledge of philanthropic and economic concepts.

 Giving homemade blankets to help people who are homeless or children who are in the hospital is a form of philanthropy (giving treasure).
 Using a decision-making model, the students compare blanket projects and determine whether they have the time, talent, and treasure to help fill a need.
-They determine what their opportunity costs will be to participate in the project.
+They determine what their opportunity cost will be to participate in the project.
 Finally they will vote for the project of their choice.

 — Bob Keeshan, also known as Captain Kangaroo, said, "ABC Quilts are love letters to the world."